fbef0102/Game-Private_Plugin/README.md

       * To know if the plugin has updated, check "Changelog" on readme.md page
     * Privacy Policy, other people will never know our deal
     * Provide source code.
 If distribute or share, will void the warranty and I won't longer support.
+    * 🟥 All plugins can run on Dedicated Server, not guarantee works the same result on listen(local) server.
+      * [Sourcemod does not support listen server](https://wiki.alliedmods.net/Installing_SourceMod_(simple)#Your_Server), please consider before purchasing if wanna install on listen server
   </details>

   * <details><summary><b>Why high-priced?</b></summary>